jvandemo/generator-angular2-library/README.md

 The Angular team uses a similar approach with `CORE_DIRECTIVES`, `FORM_DIRECTIVES` and `ROUTER_PROVIDERS`.

+## To do

+- Create build process for building library that automatically registers with SystemJS so it can be hosted statically and imported using `<script>` element
+- Create process for running unit tests

 ## Issues

 Please report bugs and issues [here](https://github.com/jvandemo/generator-angular2-library/issues).